Production Cost Report

 This report presents a economic analysis of Epichlorohydrin production from allyl chloride and chlorine in the United States using a typical hypochlorination process.
 Initially, allyl chloride is reacted with hypochlorous acid, formed by chlorine dispersion in water.
 The glycerol dichlorohydrins generated are then treated with calcium hydroxide to promote epoxidation, yielding ECH.

-The cost analyses presented in the report ECH E11A target a 75 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 75 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Epichlorohydrin from Propylene (Allyl Chloride Intermediate)